 Salvatorians seek to become apostles for our times in order to make the Savior known to all people.

 FROM THE BEGINNING: AN INCLUSIVE VISION

-The man now honoured as Venerable Francis Mary Jordan was born in Gurtweil, Germany, on June 16, 1848.
+The man now honoured as Blessed Francis Mary Jordan was born in Gurtweil, Germany, on June 16, 1848.
 On the following day he was baptized at the local parish church with the name John Baptist.